juhp/dl-fedora/README.md

 `dl-fedora --local rawhide` : shows the current locally available image (as well as the latest one).

-By default dl-fedora downloads to `~/Downloads/`, but if you create `~/Downloads/iso/` it will use that directory instead.
+By default dl-fedora downloads to `~/Downloads/` (correctly the XDG user "DOWNLOADS" directory), but if you create `~/Downloads/iso/` it will use that directory instead.

 If the image is already found to be downloaded it will not be downloaded again of course.